chadepl/paper-multimodal-contour-depth/README.md

 [Future link to paper]

-Also, consider checking the paper where we introduce the [Inclusion Depth](https://graphics.tudelft.nl/inclusion-depth-paper) for contour ensembles.
+Also, consider checking the paper where we introduce the [Inclusion Depth for Contour Ensembles](https://graphics.tudelft.nl/inclusion-depth-paper).
 And, if you want to integrate contour depth in your project, check out the [`contour-depth` Python package](https://graphics.tudelft.nl/contour-depth).

 ## Setup
 1. Install a conda (we recommend using [miniconda](https://docs.conda.io/projects/miniconda/en/latest/))